UPDATED FOR 2019-ready devices:

 Recommended Makes and Models:

-- iPad Air 2 – A more expensive option that makes up for it’s high price by being ultra lightweight and having a responsive operating system.
+- iPad – A more expensive option that makes up for it’s high price by being ultra lightweight and having a responsive operating system.
 Just make sure it’s from the last couple years.

-- Samsung Galaxy Tab A 8.0 LTE – You’ll definitely want the LTE version of this tablet, since the WiFi-only version only has 1.5GB of RAM.
-This tablet is fast and is a good compromise in size between a phone and larger tablets.
+- Samsung Galaxy Tab S3 – This tablet is fast and is a good compromise in size between a phone and larger tablets.
 It still won’t be easy to type one-handed, but it’s easy to hold in one hand and scroll, etc. with the other.

 The second most common question in these calls is: how much data should I be paying for?
 There are a number of variables that go into how much data you’ll use each month that make it impossible for us to give you a ballpark figure.
 The number of devices, amount of other data use the devices will see, whether you’re GPS-tracking your resources (and how frequently that tracking is updated) all play into the amount of data used.